-- Order Form: Depending on what payment gateway you have integrated with Ontraport, you can send your customers a “$0 transaction” order form to update their credit card information.
-You would simply create an order form with a $0 product named “Credit Authorization” and email out the link as a step in your expired card prevention campaign.
+- Order Form: Depending on the payment gateway you have integrated with Ontraport, you can send your customers a “$0 transaction” order form to update their credit card information.
+You would simply create an order form with a $0 product named “Credit Authorization” and email the link as a step in your expired card prevention campaign.
 Your customers will be able to see that there will be no charge on the card, so there will be little resistance to filling it out.

 Recapturing Abandoned Carts

-On average, 77% of online shopping carts are abandoned.
-This means that 77% of customers fail to go through with their purchase once they land on your order page.
-This could be due to doubt, indecision, hidden costs, a slow website, distractions or a litany of other things.
+Cart abandons could be due to doubt, indecision, hidden costs, a slow website, distractions or a litany of other things.
 Regardless of the reason, assuming that they will return to your order page and complete the purchase on their own accord is a dangerous gamble.
 Most of those visitors are not going to return — that is unless you remind them to.

 In Ontraport, you can easily monitor your prospects’ activity on your order pages.
 Through automation, if you have contacts who visit your order page but don’t purchase, they will be triggered onto your cart abandonment campaign.
-From there, you can employ multiple tactics to nudge them towards a purchase, such as a series of automated emails that remind them that their product is still waiting for them.
+From there, you can employ multiple tactics to nudge them towards a purchase, such as sending a series of automated emails that remind them that their product is still waiting for them.

 Within those emails, you could also offer a personalized coupon code to make the buying decision easier or a downsell to a less expensive product.
 If you have a product that is at a high price point, you could try to sway them towards a purchase by offering a payment plan as opposed to paying in full.
 Setting up a payment plan is easy in Ontraport, as you can add multiple payment options to each product right on your order form.